TianxiaoNYU/simspace/README.md

 ```
 This will install all required R dependencies in a reproducible, isolated environment.

+## 📘 Tutorials

+To get started with SimSpace, we provide detailed tutorials covering both reference-based and reference-free simulation modes.

+- **Step-by-step tutorials** can be found in [`tutorials.md`](./tutorials.md)
+- **Executable notebook examples** are located in the [`examples/`](./examples/) directory

+These resources walk through how to configure and run simulations as well as visualize outputs.

 ## 🚀 Quick Start

 Here’s a basic example to simulate a 2D tissue with 2 spatial niches and 8 cell types: